how do i know if my battery is agm

 Are AGM and Gel Batteries the Same?

-They are similar in that, they both are spill-proof, they are deep cycle battery and their mountings are flexible (can be mounted anywhere).
+They are similar in that they both are spill-proof, they are deep-cycle batteries, and their mountings are flexible (can be mounted anywhere).

 Do AGM Batteries need Maintenance?

-AGM batteries have long battery life.
-They are usually designed to last more than 7 years when they are well-maintained.
+AGM batteries have a long battery life.
+They are usually designed to last more than 7 years when they are well maintained.

 Its maintenance is less tasking but requires basic maintenance understanding.